pdevito3/QueryKit/README.md

 > `Sounds Like` and `Does Not Sound Like` requires a soundex configuration on your DbContext.
 For more info see [the docs below](#soundex)

-Here's Example for the `in` operator:
+Here's an example for the `in` operator:

 ```c#
 var input = """(Age ^^ [20, 30, 40]) && (BirthMonth ^^* ["January", "February", "March"]) || (Id ^^ ["6d623e92-d2cf-4496-a2df-f49fa77328ee"])""";